NishanthN27/LangChain-for-LLM-Application-Development/README.md

 # LangChain for LLM Application Development

-Programs I executed while I completed **DeepLearning.AI's LangChain for LLM Application Development** course that covered:
+Programs I executed while I completed **DeepLearning.AI's LangChain for LLM Application Development** course by Harrison Chase and Andrew Ng that covered:

 - **Models, Prompts and Parsers**
     calling LLMs, providing prompts and parsing the response